 Despite its incredibly futuristic looks, the Apple Park has been a long time in the making, with Steve Jobs first announcing the project way back in 2006.
 It took 8 long years of planning, proposals, and permit applications before construction got underway in 2014, and by 2017, the vast Apple workforce was already starting to move in.

 The massive ring-shaped building is now an iconic symbol of the Apple brand and is a fantastic testament to the company’s dedication to effortless design, sustainability, and the future of technology.
+I hope that I can some day visit this incredible building as a media guest, as this video likely doesn’t do it the justice it deserves.

 So stop what you’re doing and be sure to check out the video above, which gives you a never-before-seen look inside Apple’s new $5 Billion headquarters!